 Under listing 102.11, children with cochlear implants will automatically be considered disabled for one year after implantation or until they’ve reached age five (whichever is later).

-Children over five years old who've had a cochlear implant for longer than one year will be considered disabled if they have a word recognition score of 60% or less according to a specific type of test—the Hearing in Noise Test (HINT) or the Hearing in Noise Test for Children (HINT-C).
+Children older than five years old who’ve had a cochlear implant for longer than one year will be considered disabled if they have a word recognition score of 60% or less according to a specific type of test—the Hearing in Noise Test (HINT) or the Hearing in Noise Test for Children (HINT-C).
 These tests measure the ability to recognize speech in quiet and noisy environments.

 Having the exact test results required to meet the hearing loss listings can be a challenge.
 But the SSA can still find that your child is disabled if you can show that, as a result of their hearing loss, they have an “extreme” limitation in one area of functioning or “marked” limitations in two areas of functioning.